NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Sedacthy Marauder.md

 abilities_mid:
   - name: ""
   - name: "Vengeful Throw"
-    desc: "`pf2:r`  **Trigger** The marauder takes damage from a creature 20 feet or further away\n**Effect** The marauder makes a ranged spear Strike against the triggering creature.
+    desc: "`pf2:r`  **Trigger** The marauder takes damage from a creature 20 feet or further away\n* * *\n\n**Effect** The marauder makes a ranged spear Strike against the triggering creature.
 This attack doesn't take a range increment penalty if the target is within the second range increment."

 attacks:
   - name: ""